Back to Black: Commercial performance

-Impact and legacy
+Legacy

+Influence

 Back to Blacks success helped popularise the female British soul wave in the mid-late 2000s, paving the way for prominent artists such as Adele, Duffy, and Estelle.

 After the release of Back to Black, record companies sought out more experimental female artists.
 Other female artists signed to major labels included Adele, Duffy, V V Brown, Florence and the Machine, La Roux and Little Boots.
 In the years after Back to Black was released, Dan Cairns of The Sunday Times noted that there was a "notion [by A&R executives, radio playlisters and the public] that women are the driving commercial force in pop".
 In March 2011, the New York Daily News ran an article attributing the continuing wave of British female artists that have been successful in the United States to Winehouse and her absence.
 Spin magazine music editor Charles Aaron was quoted as saying, "Amy Winehouse was the Nirvana moment for all these women [...]
 They can all be traced back to her in terms of attitude, musical styles or fashion."
 According to Keith Caulfield, chart manager for Billboard, "Because of Amy, or the lack thereof, the marketplace was able to get singers like Adele, Estelle and Duffy [...]
 Now those ladies have brought on the new ones, like Eliza Doolittle, Rumer and Ellie [Goulding]."
 Linda Barnard of The Toronto Star finds Winehouse to be among "the British women who claimed chart-topping ownership [...] with powerful voices" and that her "impressive" five Grammy wins for Back to Black put her at the "pinnacle of pop music".

-In 2020, Rolling Stone ranked the album at number 33 on its list of The 500 Greatest Albums of All Time.
+In 2011, Rolling Stone ranked the album at number 20 on its list of the 100 Best Albums of the 2000s; the same publication ranked the album at number 33 on its list 500 Greatest Albums of All Time list.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
 In a retrospective review by the same publication in 2010, Douglas Wolk gave the album four-and-a-half out of five stars and referred to it as "an unlikely marvel, a desperately sad and stirring record whose hooks and production (by Remi and Mark Ronson) are worthy of the soul hall-of-famers she namedrops—'Tears Dry on Their Own' is basically 'Ain't No Mountain High Enough' recast as self-recrimination".
 In a 2019 poll of music writers conducted by The Guardian, Back to Black placed first in a ranking of the best albums of the 21st century, and the same publication included the album on their 2025 list of defining events in popular culture of the 21st century.
 Also in 2025, the album was deemed "culturally, historically, or aesthetically significant" by the Library of Congress and selected for preservation in the National Recording Registry.